Table of Contents

 Lasting Changes while Driving or Sitting at your Desk

-This post’s exercise is really great for releasing tension in the head, neck, and upper back.
-It is particularly good at strengthening the muscle that lower shoulders while releasing the muscles that keep them high and tight.
+This post’s exercise releases head, neck, and upper back tension.
+It is particularly good at strengthening the muscle that lowers shoulders while releasing the muscles that keep them high and tight.
 Also, this is a great exercise to incorporate into your driving routine.
 It makes a big difference over time.

 Classic, More Extensive Stretches

-Poor seated posture is often the biggest factor that perpetuates Forward-Head Posture and tight scalene muscles.
+Poor seated posture is often the biggest factor perpetuating Forward-Head Posture and tight scalene muscles.

 This post offers some great ideas for actively sitting without support or sitting with supports that help you avoid pain and fatigue.
 There are also suggestions about a few useful accessories.

 Address the Underlying Postural Problems